jared-p/Data-Analysis-of-German-Car-Marketplace/README.md

 ## Milestones

 The milestones of the project represent the deliverables throughout the COSC301 term.
-Additionally the milestones reflect the content of the Jupyter Notebooks in the analysis directory.
+For the purpose of submission, all work for milestone 1-3 will be merged into a single Jupyter Notebook in the analysis directory.

 ### Milestone 1
 This milestone invloves choosing a data set for the prohect, then loading the data set into a Jupyer Notebook file.